paypal/paypal-android/docs/paypal.md

 }'
 ```

+The `id` field of the response contains the order ID to pass to your client.

 #### 5. Approve the order through the Payments SDK

 When a user taps the PayPal button created above, approve the order using your `PayPalClient`.